-(1) A payment service provider shall maintain a record of all payment transactions and information obtained or generated in the operation or administration or management of the payment system for at least ten years.
+(1) A payment service provider shall maintain a record of all payment transactions and information obtained or generated in the

-- (2) The records kept under subsection (1) shall be in the format in which it was originally generated, sent or received or in a format which can be demonstrated to accurately represent the information originally generated, sent or received. - (3) Subject to subsection (1), a person who intends to destroy payment transaction records shall apply to the central bank for approval.
+(2) The records kept under subsection (1) shall be in the format in which it was originally generated, sent or received or in a format which can be demonstrated to accurately represent the information originally generated, sent or received.

+(3) Subject to subsection (1), a person who intends to destroy payment transaction records shall apply to the central bank for approval.